microsoft/DirectXShaderCompiler/docs/BuildingAndTestingDXC.rst

    is complete on Linux and Unix platforms, but is incomplete but usable on Windows.
 Instructions for building on Windows are available in the repository `readme <https://github.com/microsoft/DirectXShaderCompiler/blob/main/README.md>`_.
-   Instructions for the preexisting Linux and Unix workflow can be found here:
-   :doc:`DxcOnUnix`

 Introduction
 ============